 - Non-resident citizens and aliens shall submit the passport with Visa or any valid identification cards for OCW’s or seamen earning purely foreign-source income.

-- Working permit/contract duly received the application for alien employment permit by the DOLE.
+- Lastly, Working permit/contract duly received the application for alien employment permit by the DOLE.

 Corporations, Partnerships including GOCC’s whether Taxable/Non-Taxable

-- Photocopy of SEC certificate of Incorporation or certificate of Recording for partnership
+- First, Photocopy of SEC certificate of Incorporation or certificate of Recording for partnership

 - In case of foreign cooperation, Corporation must submit a photocopy of the License to Do business in the Philippines.